-When you from an early age are “forced” to live in low-income areas, you’re more likely to be together with like-minded people.
+When from an early age are “forced” to live in low-income areas, you’re more likely to be together with like-minded people.
 Low-income areas do have a higher criminality rate.

 2.5) 7x more likely to become pregnant as a teen

-You’re more likely to get a child early since you’re around people who this is more normal, and because you maybe not that cautious when having sex.
+You’re more likely to get a child early since you’re around people with who this is more normal, and because you maybe not be that cautious when having sex.
 In fact, the single-parent child does also have their sexual debut before anyone else (4 years before).

 2.6) More likely to abuse drugs and alcohol